 How to apply for rental assistance, and how long to expect to wait.

-The state is currently running two rental assistance programs for tenants.
-A household can apply for arrears back to April 2020, plus their current month’s rent and two future months, for a maximum of 12 months total, according to Brett McPherson, a spokesperson for the Department of Local Affairs.
+The state is currently running two rental assistance programs for tenants and property owners.
+A household can apply for arrears back to April 2020, plus their current month’s rent and two future months, for a maximum of 15 months total, according to the Department of Local Affairs website.

-Colorado’s Division of Housing is still trying to dig its way out of a massive backlog of rental assistance requests, which flooded its system throughout December, January and February.
-The state estimates that their turnaround time is within two-weeks to review new applications, and payment takes anywhere from one week to three weeks after that (but could be longer.)
+Though the assistance program has improved in recent months, the process is still relatively slow.
+The state estimates that its turnaround time is within two weeks to review new applications, and payment takes anywhere from one week to three weeks after that (but could be longer).

-Currently, 11 local jurisdictions are also distributing rental assistance funds, including Adams, Arapahoe, Aurora, Boulder, Colorado Springs, Denver, Douglas, El Paso, Jefferson, Larimer and Weld.
+Currently, at least 11 local jurisdictions are also distributing rental assistance funds, including Adams, Arapahoe, Aurora, Boulder, Colorado Springs, Denver, Douglas, El Paso, Jefferson, Larimer and Weld.

 Nearly a quarter of the applications submitted to the state have been incomplete.
 Here are some tips.

-The most common missing information is income verification from the tenant and a W-9 from landlords.
-Things that count as income verification include documentation of unemployment benefits, or documentation of other public assistance programs, according to Alison George, director of the division of housing.
+The most common missing information is income verification for tenants and W-9 forms from landlords.
+Documentation that counts as income verification includes proof of unemployment benefits or other public assistance programs, according to Alison George, director of the division of housing.

 The division is sending out weekly reminder emails for missing documentation.
 If your application has missing documents, you can take a picture of the documentation and text it to the number below.